Reading at St Wulstan's.

-Our school is using the new Oxford Reading Scheme for home reading books and some guided reading sessions.
-The new scheme will include books designed to support emergent readers, all the way up to level 6 readers.
+Our school is using the Oxford Reading Scheme for home reading books and some small group guided reading sessions.
+The scheme includes books designed to support emergent readers, all the way up to Year 6 Greater Depth readers.
 Children choose a book on their level, based on their own interests.

 All pupils are expected to engage in daily reading at home for at least ten minutes and get their diaries signed by an adult from Nursery to Year 6.
 All children have age- appropriate reading diaries in which all home and school reading should be recorded.
 These are checked by staff daily.